Households that regularly use much more water than the average now pay extra for their water supply.

 This ensures each person pays only for the water they use.
 It is the landlord’s responsibility to manage this.

 Shared meters are also read quarterly and where the water use is much higher than expected for the number of households, we will contact property owners to ask them to investigate and fix any leaks.
-Over time these shared meters will be replaced by individual meters with the priority being set by water use.

 In general, households sharing a water meter are low to average water users because the majority are smaller properties within multi-unit developments with very compact or shared gardens.